Skip to content

 A deep side part lifts the roots

-8. The Rounded Bob With Volume at the Crown
+8. The Centre-Parted Rounded Bob

 9. The Soft Gray Shag